 What will you need?

-A full kit with all the fabrics, spools of real goldthread, bundles of silk, needles and design transfer materials will be provided and is included in the course fee.
+A full kit with all the fabrics, spools of real gold thread, bundles of silk, needles and design transfer materials will be provided and is included in the course fee.
 In addition, you will need a c.
 61 cm (length of webbing) slate frame (and the materials for setting it up: webbing, strong sewing thread, bracing needle and string).
 This type of slate frame can be had from the Royal School of Needlework, Ecclesiastical Sewing, Hand Embroidery Supplies and Jenny Adin-Christie Embroidery.
 All projects will fit on this size slate frame and there is no need to reframe in between projects.
 Furthermore: scissors, baby brush, ruler, kitchen towel and a small jar with a lid (think small marmelade glass).
 You will probably also need magnification.
 It is important that you can see all the stitching detail in the instruction videos.
 It is therefore recommended to watch them on a larger screen such as a computer, laptop or tablet.
-You will also need to have a good digital camera (that of your tablet or phone will usually do) to take pictures of your work and upload them onto Padlet.

 What level of embroidery experience do you need?